 Using this new way of thinking about sun protection, your planning starts with UPF sun clothing, including men’s and women’s sun hats.
 Now your sunscreen takes the role it always should have played: supporting UV-blocking fabrics which are more effective and less costly in the long run.

-Rayward Apparel’s new men’s and women’s sun hats are coming soon, and make a great foundation for your new sun protection plans!
-Sign up for our email list to be the first to know when our UPF hats go on sale.
+Rayward Apparel’s new men’s and women’s sun hats are available now, and make a great foundation for your new sun protection plans!

 Bonus: Armed with your new mindset on sun protection, here’s something else to think about!
 Did you know that you can use the UV Index to find out which days present the highest risk for UV damage?
 Check out this short video to learn more about the UV Index: